tanin47/jmigrate/README.md

 Recommended Development Practice
 ---------------------------------

-JMigrate is a painless and low-headache way of managing database schemas.
+JMigrate is a painless and low-headache way of managing database schema changes.
 It enforces that your schema changes are tracked by git.

 When an engineer gets a new version of the source code and runs the app, their database schemas are automatically updated.
 In dev, we recommend setting `allowExecutingDownScripts` to false, so engineers aren't blocked when the down scripts (or revert scripts) need to be executed.